 Many manufacturers test their strollers and prams to the 2000 or 2009 versions of the standard.
 However, there is an even more recent version, from 2013.
 Each revision has aimed to address recently identified hazards and improve on safety.

 We test to and base our recommendations on the latest version of the pram standard, AS/NZS 2088:2013.
-While we recognise that manufacturers haven't had much time to adapt to the 2013 revision of the standard, this latest update is largely the same as the 2009 version, but introduces further safety tests that target pinching and shearing risks when folding and unfolding the stroller, stability, and harness safety.
+This latest update is largely the same as the 2009 version, but introduces further safety tests that target pinching and shearing risks when folding and unfolding the stroller, stability, and harness safety.

 You don't need to stop using prams that we've previously recommended based on the older versions of the standard.
-While mandatory requirements are still based on the 2000 version, we believe the new 2013 standard improves on safety, and we hope by basing our recommendations on this version, we'll encourage the industry to do likewise and encourage the regulatory bodies to update the mandatory requirements to the latest standard.
+Mandatory requirements are still based on the 2000 version, but we believe the 2013 standard improves on safety, and we hope by basing our recommendations on this version, we'll encourage the industry to do likewise and encourage the regulatory bodies to update the mandatory requirements to the latest standard.

 Check our tables to see whether prams in the style you like and at the price point you're considering are also safe and durable.

 How we test prams and strollers

 Our testers check various aspects of safety based on the Australian standard AS/NZS 2088:2013, including that:

 - harness straps are adjustable and of adequate length (so that the harness both fits correctly and is free from strangulation and other hazards)

 - the child is securely restrained; no gaps they can slip through and the buckle is not too easy to undo